dfamonteiro/blog/blog/content/posts/karting.md

 ### And pole position goes to...

-Let's start with that basics: what is the racing starting order?
+Let's start with the basics: what’s the starting grid?

 ```python
 def qualifying_standings(df: pandas.DataFrame):